“Rotting in your skin, rotting in your mind. You are rotting in this house. In this house you’ll die.”

 I read this on audio, and I have to say it’s probably the most interesting, engaging, well-done audiobook I’ve ever listened to.
-I almost felt like I was back in the days where there was no TV.
-Where families gathered around the radio to listen to shows.
-The narration was beautiful and bold, the production value filled my ears with so much tangible setting that I felt like I was there, an unseen observer.
+I almost felt like I was back in the days when there was no TV and families gathered around the radio to listen to shows.
+The narration was beautiful and bold, and the production value filled my ears with so much tangible setting that I felt like I was there, an unseen observer.

 I can’t say if I would like this as much if I hadn’t listened to the audiobook, because there is a rhythm to the prose of Dawn Kurtagich that was just begging for this kind of production value.

 This story was haunting in a way that was both tangible and abstract, leaving me feeling sometimes lost and uncomfortable, but in a visceral way – as if that was exactly where the author wanted me.
-This story was always moving, always changing direction, so that I never truly knew which way was up or down or sideways or under.
+This story was always moving, always changing direction, so I never truly knew which way was up or down or sideways or under.
 I spent a lot of time wondering WHAT THE HELL IS GOING ON?
 Again, in a good way, in a way that not a lot of books have pulled off with me.